NCATSTranslator/Evidence-Provenance-Confidence-Working-Group/qualifier_example_data_and_queries.md

 ````

 **Questions:**
-- Any way to infer decreased degradation --> increased abundance so D returned even if not explicitly specified?
-Easy to do when aspect and direction were composed - by placing things in hierarchical relationships.
-How do this when decomposed?
-Need more complex rules.
+- Is there a way we could infer decreased degradation --> increased abundance so Record E returned even if not explicitly specified?
+This was easier to do when aspect and direction were composed in a single predicate - by placing 'decreases degradation of' under 'increases abundance of' in the predicate hierarchy.
+But with aspect and directions now split into separate qualifiers, how might we derive the same inference?
+Will need more complex rules.

  --------

  ### Q4: What compounds increase the activity or phosphorylation of PPARA but not its abundance
- (Vlado query, but modified 'synthesis' -> 'phosphorylation', as 'synthesis no longer in CTD data) (modified 'expression' -> 'abundance', to illustrate need for hierarchical inference)
+Based on Vlado's example query, but modified 'synthesis' -> 'phosphorylation' (as 'synthesis no longer in CTD data), and modified 'expression' -> 'abundance' (to illustrate need for hierarchical inference)

- **Expected Results:** E (Bezofuran), F (Okadaic Acid), but not B (Fenofibrate)  - because Fenofibrate also increases expression (abundance) of PPARA.
+ **Expected Results:**  Okadaic Acid (based on record F), but not Fenofibrate or Bezofuran despite records Band E asserting these to increase the activity of PPARA - because Fenofibrate and Bezofuran also increases abundance of PPARA (Fenofibrate via increasing its expression, and Bezofuran via decreasing its degradation)

    **Structured Query:**
 ````